asama-w/surfs_up/README.md

 3. **Data Dispersion:** December's temperature data is slightly more spread out than June's data (lightly higher standard deviation)
   + The maximum temperatures of June and Dec are relatively similar (2 °F difference)
-  + June: min temp = 64, max temp = 85, standard deviation = 3.26
+  + June: min temp = 64 °F, max temp = 85 °F, standard deviation = 3.26
-  + December: min temp = 56, max = 83, standard deviation = 3.75
+  + December: min temp = 56 °F, max = 83 °F, standard deviation = 3.75

 ## Analysis Summary
 ### 1. Results Summary:
   + There is no extreme change in temperature when compared the months of June and December together.
-It can almost be equally hot in December as in June (maximum temperature is 83 and 85).
-There is a slightly higher difference in lowest temperatures of 8 F, December month feels cooler than June, but with no abrupt change in temperature.
+It can almost be equally hot in December as in June (maximum temperature is 83 °F and 85 °F).
+There is a slightly higher difference in lowest temperatures of 8 °F, December month feels cooler than June, but with no abrupt change in temperature.
   + This analysis only looked at how the temperature summary of June and December.
 However, the real temperature, or the feel-like temperature might differ depends on the weather conditions, such as warmer-feel on sunny days, cooler-feel on cloudy or rainy days.
   + Overall, it can be concluded from this temperature summary analysis that the year-round temperature, which is on the warmer side, is favorable for the Surf n' Shake shop, as there are warm days in December as well as in the mid-year month, and lowest temperature is not extreme, might not feel as cool if there is the sunshine.
   + This analysis only focuses on the summary statistics of temperature (mean, median, max, min).
 Additional analysis on the Oahu's weather may needed to see the trends over the years.